rdpeng/rprogdatascience/manuscript/functions.md

 In the above function, we didn't have to indicate anything special in order for the function to return the number of characters.
 In R, the return value of a function is always the very last expression that is evaluated.
 Because the `chars` variable is the last expression that is evaluated in this function, that becomes the return value of the function.

-Note that there is a `return()` function that can be used to return an explicity value from a function, but it is rarely used in R (we will discuss it a bit later in this chapter).
+Note that there is a `return()` function that can be used to return an explicit value from a function, but it is rarely used in R (we will discuss it a bit later in this chapter).

 Finally, in the above function, the user must specify the value of the argument `num`.
 If it is not specified by the user, R will throw an error.